medic/rdt-capture/README.md

 **Disclaimer:** Although RDTScan has been tested through multiple in-lab studies and real-world deployments, this library has not been FDA-approved.

 # Installation
 RDTScan utilizes [OpenCV for Android](https://opencv.org/android/) for many of the image processing steps, which in turn relies on [Android's Native Development Kit (NDK)](https://developer.android.com/ndk/).
-Setting these resources up properly can be difficult for some developers, so there are two options:
+Setting up these resources can be difficult for some developers, so there are two options for getting started with RDTScan:
 * **No existing project:** If you are making a smartphone app from scratch, you can simply clone the repository directly and build your app on top of what has already been provided.
 This repository has all of the resources properly configured along with a fully-functioning user interface.
 * **Existing project:** If you have a smartphone app that has already been made and you are looking to add RDTScan to it, you will still need to add OpenCV for Android to your project.
 The [official tutorial](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/O4A_SDK.html) for doing this is fairly outdated, but there are plenty of other tutorials out there depending on your environment.
 Once you have done that, copy `RDT.java`, `ImageProcessor.java`, and `RDTCameraView.java` over to your project.